The Napa Wine Project

 Regular Tours: No

-Au Sommet is a 45-acre property located high on the slopes of Atlas Peak (2,100 feet).
+Au Sommet is a 44-acre property located high on the slopes of Atlas Peak (2,100 feet).
 Nine acres of vines are planted; the majority being Cabernet Sauvignon with two small blocks of Petit Verdot.
-These are vines with incredible views at times – on clear days they look east into the Central Valley, on very clear days the snowcapped mountains of some of the Sierra Nevada mountains can be seen from the property including a tiny view directly into Yosemite and Half Dome.
-Because of their elevation, the property sees a dusting of snow at times (including the day before one of our latest visits).
+The site offers incredible views at times and on clear days one can look east into the Central Valley, on very clear days the snowcapped mountains of some of the Sierra Nevada mountains can be seen from the property including a tiny view directly into Yosemite and of Half Dome.
+Because of their elevation, the property sees a dusting of snow at times, including the day before one of our latest visits.

-And we have to mention this; their normal rainfall is about 20 inches pear year but every so often their rainfall is dramatically higher like in 2016/2017 when the property received nearly 70 inches.
-These are rocky soils and despite the years with higher rainfall, their vineyards drain nicely.
-The vines are farmed organically including moving chicken hutches at times throughout the vineyard rows.
-A garden on site supplies fresh produce and goats produce milk which they turn into cheese.
+And we have to mention this; their normal rainfall is about 20 inches per year but every so often their rainfall is dramatically higher like in 2016/2017 when the property received nearly 70 inches.
+These are rocky soils and despite the years with higher rainfall, their vineyards drain very well.
+The vines are farmed organically including periodically moving chicken hutches throughout the vineyard rows.
+A garden supplies fresh produce and goats produce milk which they turn into cheese.

-Au Sommet (inaugural vintage 2008) is a partnership between vintner John Schwartz, viticulturist Jim Barbour and winemaker, Heidi Peterson Barrett, one of America’s foremost winemakers.
-Heidi’s father is Richard Peterson, an icon in the industry and her mother was an artist.
-Wine making is both an art and a science and Heidi has used her talents in both disciplines to build an extremely successful career in Napa Valley.
+Au Sommet (inaugural vintage 2008) is a partnership between Schwartz, viticulturist Jim Barbour and winemaker, Heidi Peterson Barrett, one of America’s foremost winemakers.
+Heidi’s father is Richard Peterson, an icon in the industry and her mother Diane was an artist.
+Winemaking is both an art and a science and Heidi has used her talents in both disciplines to build an extremely successful career in Napa Valley.

-She began her wine making studies at UC Davis, graduating in 1980 with a degree in Fermentation Science.
+She began her winemaking studies at UC Davis, graduating in 1980 with a degree in Fermentation Science.
 Her first job in Napa Valley after graduating was for Justin Meyer at Franciscan Vineyards and Silver Oak.
-She later worked for several other wineries in Napa Valley until she became an independent/consulting winemaker in 1988.
-Her work with Dalla Valle Vineyards and Screaming Eagle was noteworthy – producing two 100 point scored wines (by Robert Parker) for both wineries.
-Today her talents are as sought after as ever; besides her own labels she continues to consult and make wine for a number of smaller producers in the valley.
+She later worked for several other wineries in Napa Valley until she became an independent consulting winemaker in 1988.
+Her work with Dalla Valle Vineyards and Screaming Eagle was noteworthy – producing two 100 point scored wines awarded by Robert Parker for wines she made at both wineries.
+Today her talents are as sought after as ever; besides her own labels she continues to consult and make wine for several smaller producers in the valley.

 In addition to Au Sommet, both Heidi and John are associated with a number of well-regarded wines including Amuse Bouche with the following labels sold through Amuse Bouche: Prêt à Boire, Richard G. Peterson and Vin Perdu.
 And John is the proprietor of Coup de Foudre.

-The name Au Sommet in French translates to “at the top” – in their case this has multiple meanings; the estate vineyard’s lofty elevation high on the slopes of Atlas Peak and also refers to the high standard of excellence they set for themselves.
+The name Au Sommet in French translates to “at the top”.
+In regards to Au Sommet Winery, this has multiple meanings; the estate vineyard’s lofty elevation high on the slopes of Atlas Peak but also the high standard of excellence they set for themselves.
 This wine features a Cabernet Sauvignon based blend each year.
 Only estate grapes are used and in addition, no grapes from the property are sold to other vintners.

 Amuse Bouche (meaning “appetizer” in French) was founded in 2002 (the first vintage).
-The focus of this wine is on producing a premium Napa Valley grown Merlot (simply called Red Wine) to rival some of France’s best Merlot’s (and perhaps a taste of this wine will change your perception of Merlot) in a very good way.
+The focus of this wine is on producing a premium Napa Valley grown Merlot (simply called Red Wine) to rival some of France’s best Merlots; perhaps a taste of this wine will change your perception of Merlot, in a very good way.
 This wine is a part of their artist series – a wine where the label changes each year, displaying a painting picked out by Heidi and John.
-One year featured a painting by Heidi’s mother, noted Chef Jacques Pépin, George Rodrigue (of blue dog fame) and the 2016 vintage features one of Heidi’s own paintings.
+The 2011 vintage featured a painting by Heidi’s mother Diane and the 2016 vintage featured one of Heidi’s own paintings.
+Works by other prominent artists including Chef Jacques Pépin, George Rodrigue (of blue dog fame) and Wayne Thiebaud have been used.

 The Brut Rosé was originally made from his Yountville vineyard.
 Dick gave some cuttings of this clone to a friend in the Santa Lucia Highlands AVA (Monterey County to the south of Napa County); today his friend now has 8 acres of this and one other Pinot Noir clone.
-Dick continues to produce Pinot Noir from this vineyard in Monterey County since his own vineyard was pulled out selling.
+Dick continues to produce Pinot Noir from this vineyard in Monterey County.

 Select Wines